SiamRahman29/TableLamp/content/posts/Wallpaper Dump/index.md

 ![Starry Night](StarryNight.jpg)
 ![Sunset and Waves](SunsetandWaves.jpg)
 ![Tides](Tides.png)
-Loved it a lot and still do.
+Love this a lot and still do.
 Was a bit annoying after I saw the R and my eye kept going to it.
 ![Witcher 2](Witcher2.jpg)
 ![Witcher 3](Witcher3.jpg)
 Got these for my Witcher-fan-friend.
 He seemed to appreciate it